In this YouTube ads tutorial for beginners, you’ll learn how to create a YouTube ads campaign.

 Step 5: Must Check Content Exclusions

-Below ‘Languages’, we have the ‘Content exclusions’ option.
+- Below ‘Languages’, you’ll see the ‘Content exclusions’ option.

 The exclusions under this category include:

 - Violence (dramatized or otherwise), and more

 Basically, this means our video ad will not appear on this type of content.